ibs13/voting-platform/README.md

 docker compose up --build
 ```

-The compose setup is intended for local development and production-style testing.
+The Compose setup is intended for local development and production-style testing.

 ---